shawngraham/hist1900/docs/2.Assessment/Benchmarking Your Memex.md

 + use the canvas feature to visually mindmap how ideas/observations/sources interrelated
 	+ our online memex doesn't support canvas, so the student would have to take a screenshot and then add that screenshot to the memex, then embed it in a note with `![[canvas screenshot file.png]]`
 + a use of the graph feature to visualize the linkages that exist; again, it'd have to be screenshotted
-+ linkages to other students' memexes as appropriate
++ thoughtful linkages to other students' memexes as appropriate
-+ linkages to other web resources, including video, audio, podcasts, the blogposts of academics or research projects, etc.
++ thoughtful linkages to and/or embedding of other web resources, including video, audio, podcasts, the blogposts of academics or research projects, etc.

-Inclusion of your lecture notes from this class, *meaningfully integrated* and also tagged with `#lecture` etc might also push you towards a bit of a bonus.
+Inclusion of your lecture notes from this class, *meaningfully integrated* and also tagged with `#lecture` etc might also push you towards a bit of a bonus; inclusion of lecture notes from *other* classes and similarly tagged are worthwhile too.
+Also, sources that bring a *canadian* perspective are particularly welcome.

 !!! note
 	**A word about aesthetics**: You'll notice that the actual *look* of your memex isn't uppermost in our mind, or part of grading criteria.